 However, in 2003, after much growth, the field was divided in two, to include the North Bahamas Conference (Abaco, Grand Bahamas, Bimini and Berry Islands) and the South Bahamas Conference, to include New Providence and the remaining islands in the central and south Bahamas.

-With a history of over 115 years of being officially organized (1911) the Bahamas Conference consists of 48 churches scattered throughout the Central and Southern Bahamas, and has a membership over 20,000 who seek to spread the gospel of Jesus Christ.
+With a history of over 125 years the South Bahamas Conference consists of 49 churches scattered throughout the Central and Southern Bahamas, and has a membership over 16,000 who seek to spread the gospel of Jesus Christ.

 Within the organization, there are three conference schools.
 These are: Bahamas Academy Secondary, Bahamas Academy Elementary located in Nassau, and The Grand Bahama Academy which is situated on the island of Grand Bahama.